Patrick Robinson (cornerback): Professional career

+Pre-draft

 Coming out of Florida State, Robinson was thought of as one of the top ten cornerbacks in the draft.
 He was invited to the NFL Combine and completed nearly every workout and drill, but chose not to run the shuttle.
 After his combine performance, analysts and scouts projected him to be a first or second round pick.
 DraftScout.com ranked him the sixth best cornerback in the draft.
 He participated at Florida State's Pro Day and ran the shuttle, three-cone drill, and chose to attempt to beat his combine numbers in the 40, 20, and 10-yard dash.

-New Orleans Saints
+New Orleans Saints (first stint)

-The New Orleans Saints selected Robinson in the first round (32nd overall) of the 2010 NFL Draft.
+The New Orleans Saints selected Robinson in the first round (32nd overall) of the 2010 NFL draft.
 Robinson was the fifth cornerback drafted in 2010.

 2010

-On July 29, 2010, the New Orleans Saints signed Robinson to a five-year, $9.40 million contract.
+On July 29, 2010, the New Orleans Saints signed Robinson to a five–year, $9.40 million contract that includes $6.18 million guaranteed and an initial signing bonus of $2.21 million.

-He entered training camp competing with Jabari Greer, Tracy Porter, and Randall Gay for a starting cornerback position.
-He was listed as the third cornerback on the Saints' depth chart behind Greer and Porter to begin the regular season.
+Throughout training camp, he competed to for a role as a starting cornerback against Jabari Greer, Tracy Porter, and Randall Gay under defensive coordinator Gregg Williams.
+Head coach Sean Payton named him a backup and listed him as the fourth cornerback on the depth chart to begin the season, behind Jabari Greer, Tracy Porter, and Randall Gay.

-Robinson made his professional regular season debut in the season opener, a 14–9 victory over the Minnesota Vikings.
-On September 26, 2010, he made his first career tackle and finished a 27–24 loss to the Atlanta Falcons with a total of five combined tackles and a pass deflection.
-On October 10, 2010, Robinson earned his first career start in place of Tracy Porter, who suffered a knee injury the week prior.
-He finished the 30–20 loss to the Arizona Cardinals with eight solo tackles and a pass deflection.
+On September 9, 2010, Robinson made his professional regular season debut in the New Orleans Saints' home-opener against the Minnesota Vikings during a 14–9 victory.
+He was inactive as a healthy scratch as the Saints won 25–23 at the San Francisco 49ers.
+Randall Gay suffered a concussion during the game, prompting Robinson being elevated to the third cornerback on the depth chart entering Week 3.
+On September 26, 2010, he made his first career tackle and finished a 27–24 loss to the Atlanta Falcons with a total of five combined tackles (four solo) and a pass deflection.
+On October 10, 2010, Robinson earned his first career start in place of Tracy Porter, who suffered a knee injury the week prior, and set a season-high with eight solo tackles and made one pass deflection during a 30–20 loss to the Arizona Cardinals.
 He started the next four games and suffered an ankle injury on the first play of a Week 8 loss to the Pittsburgh Steelers.
-Robinson returned for Week 12 and made three solo tackles in a 30–27 win over the Dallas Cowboys.
+He subsequently remained inactive for the next two games (Weeks 9 and 11) due to his injury.

 The next week, he suffered a knee injury against the Cincinnati Bengals and missed the next two games.
 He returned for the last two games and finished his rookie season with 28 combined tackles (26 solo) and two pass deflections in 11 games and four starts.

 On January 8, 2011, Robinson played in his first career playoff game, a 36–41 loss against the Seattle Seahawks.
 He recorded one solo tackle in the Wild Card Round.